280 ZZZAP

-Datsun 280 ZZZAP, also known as Midnight Racer or 280 ZZZAP, is a 1976 arcade racing video game released by Midway Manufacturing, designed by Jamie Fenton.
+280 ZZZAP is a racing arcade video game designed by Jamie Fenton for Dave Nutting Associates.
 Based on Nissan's Datsun 280Z, it is one of the earliest games with authorized branding.
-An unbranded version was released as Midnight Racer, originally in November 1976.
-The branded version Datsun 280 ZZZAP was then released in Japan by Taito in February 1977, and then in North America by Midway in March 1977.

 Gameplay

-The title was named after the US advertising campaign for Nissan's Datsun 280Z.
 Players can drive up to 200 mph while navigating a tricky road course at night.
 Players must watch out for treacherous turns, nasty competitors, and the ever-present time limit.

 Release

-Midway demonstrated Midnight Racer at the AMOA show in November 1976.
-It drew comparisons to Night Driver, demonstrated at the same show by Atari, Inc. In turn, both games drew comparisons to an earlier German night driving video game (Nürburgring 1) demonstrated at the German IMA show in Spring 1976.
-The branded version Datsun 280 ZZZAP was later released in Japan by Taito in February 1977, and then in North America by Midway in March 1977.
+Midway demonstrated the game under the name Midnight Racer at the AMOA show in November 1976.
+It drew comparisons to Night Driver, demonstrated at the same show by Atari, Inc. Both games are derived from the earlier German night driving video game Nürburgring 1 demonstrated at the German IMA show in Spring 1976.
+Before release in February 1977, the game was re-branded 280 ZZZAP after the US advertising campaign for Nissan's Datsun 280Z.

 Reception

 On the US Play Meter arcade chart, 280 ZZZAP was the year's ninth highest-grossing arcade game of 1977.
 On the US RePlay arcade chart, it was the tenth highest-grossing arcade video game of 1977.
 On Japan's Game Machine arcade chart, it was among the top 20 highest-grossing arcade video games of 1977.